 “Maybe if I don’t cause problems financially, we can work it out.
 I won’t make waves.
 I’ll just give in so we can get back together.”

-This is one of the most damaging misconceptions during divorce.
-Certainly you want to work things out if it’s appropriate and if both of you are committed to a fair and equitable settlement.
+This is one of the most damaging misconceptions during a divorce.
+Certainly, you want to work things out if it’s appropriate and if both of you are committed to a fair and equitable settlement.
 But it’s futile to think that you can save the relationship by surrendering your financial leverage.
 Why should someone come back into a faltering relationship if you are giving the person everything he or she wants anyway?
 In any event, if you and your partner do get back together, your relationship will be much healthier if you are on an equal level financially and emotionally.

 Reduce stress whenever you can